 Check out the video we put together for them via our most recent vlog:

-I may still actually be a long way from a snob when it comes to art, but if you are interested in the life-giving power that only the arts can provide – and meeting some amazing artists and people while you do it – I’d encourage you to give Spokane Arts a look.
+I may actually still be a long way from being an aficionado when it comes to art, but if you are interested in the life-giving power that only the arts can provide – and meeting some amazing artists and people while you do it – I’d encourage you to give Spokane Arts a look.
 I think you’ll be glad you did.